 Swansea railway station

-This station is the first – and last – of seven passenger terminus stations which once existed in Swansea.
-It was opened in 1850 by the South Wales Railway, whose line from Chepstow to Swansea was engineered by Isambard Kingdom Brunel.
+The station opened in 1850 as the terminus of the South Wales Railway from Gloucester, engineered by Isambard Kingdom Brunel.
 Almost 700 guests gathered to celebrate the line’s opening at the two-platform station, which had an overall roof.

-The station is on an exposed hillside, and the wall to the right of platform 4 was built to shelter passengers.
+The station is on a hillside, and the wall to the right of platform 4 was built to shelter passengers.
 East of the wall was a branch line, opened by the SWR in 1852, down to the North Dock, which had just been opened to cater for the booming export of coal and copper.
 The track was extended in 1863 to the South Dock, now home to Swansea marina.
 Also east of the station was the Swansea Canal, owned and operated by the GWR from 1860.
 Morfa Road follows the canal’s course past the station and rail yard to the north.

 Postcode: SA1 1NU View Location Map